 If you are considering entering a caveat it will usually be because you are exploring a probate challenge.
 Probate claims can be very complex, so it is usually advisable to obtain expert legal advice at an early stage.
 You may therefore prefer to instruct solicitors to advise you on your options and to enter the caveat on your behalf.

-By taking specialist legal advice you will also avoid the risk of being penalised for entering a caveat inapproprately.
+By taking specialist legal advice you will also avoid the risk of being penalised for entering a caveat inappropriately.

 How can we help

-If you are uncertain about how to enter a caveat, are worried about not doing it properly or you are simply uncertain whether entering a caveat is the right thing to do, then we are here to help.
+If you are uncertain about how to enter a caveat, are worried about not doing it properly or you are simply uncertain whether it is the right thing to do, then we are here to help.

 Our team of probate dispute specialists are on hand to assist.
 We can help you understand the different types of probate claim you can make and the steps that should be taken.
 If you would like to discuss your concerns and how we can help please call our free legal helpline on 0808 139 1599 or email firstname.lastname@example.org.